ABOUT IAC 2020

-IAC 2020 will not just be a unique chance to meet and interact with these factions, but it is also a chance for organisations to showcase their developments and contributions in front of key representatives.
+IAC 2020 will not just be a unique chance to meet and interact with these factions, but it is also a chance for organizations to showcase their developments and contributions in front of key representatives.

 The Mohammed Bin Rashid Space Centre, founded in 2006, is home to the UAE National Space Programme.
 The Centre builds and operates earth observation satellites, offering imaging and data analysis services to clients around the world.
 The Centre launched DubaiSat-1, DubaiSat-2, and recently launched KhalifaSat on 29 October 2018 from Tanegashima Space Center in Japan.
 KhalifaSat was developed 100% in the UAE by a team